 Legal Support for Your Workers’ Compensation Claim

-Chronic pain and repetitive stress workers’ comp cases are notoriously more challenging than workplace accident cases.
+Chronic pain and repetitive stress workers’ compensation cases are notoriously more challenging than workplace accident cases.
 This is why you want to have an experienced workers’ compensation lawyer working for you.
 It’s very important to submit all the correct medical documentation and legal paperwork at the beginning of the claim.
-Then, you need an attorney to help if and when there are denials, appeals and settlement negotiations.
-Thomas F. Martin is the Orange County workers’ comp lawyer to count on for the best in legal representation.
+Then, you need a workers’ compensation attorney to help if and when there are denials, appeals and settlement negotiations.
+Thomas F. Martin is the leading workers’ compensation attorney in Orange County, CA workers count on for legal representation.